Hearing Aids Explained

 Kochkin, Sergei (2005).
 MarkeTrak VII: Hearing Loss Population Tops 31 Million.
 Hearing Review, 12 ,(7), 16-29.

-Dr. Sandi Ybarra discusses the question "What is the best hearing aid on the market?"
+Dr. Sandi Ybarra discusses the question "what is the best hearing aid on the market?"
 Your hearing experience is unique to you much like your fingerprint.
-Dr. Ybarra discusses the process for matching you with the correct hearing aid.
+Dr. Ybarra discusses the process for matching you with the correct hearing aid and helping your overall hearing experience.

 What is a hearing aid?